 Other medicines and Fostair:

-Tell your doctor, pharmacist or nurse if you are taking, have recently taken or might take any other medicines, including medicines obtained without a prescription.
+Tell your doctor, pharmacist or nurse if you are taking, have recently taken any other medicines, including medicines obtained without a prescription.

 Do not use beta blockers with this medicine.
 If you need to use beta blockers (such as medicines used to treat high blood pressure or glaucoma, including eye-drops), the effect of formoterol may be reduced or it may not work at all.